ioki-mobility/tik-tak-tioki/app/views/docs/index.html.md

 #### `player_token` (String)

-There is no registration, each game creates two completely new players.
+<mark>There is no registration, each game creates two completely new players.</mark>

 Each player gets a `player_token` when they either create or join a fresh game.